Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 5500 XT should perform a small bit faster than the Radeon RX 470 4GB in general. (explain)
+Memory BandwidthTheoretically, the Radeon RX 5500 XT should be just a bit faster than the Radeon RX 470 4GB in general. (explain)

-Texel RateThe Radeon RX 5500 XT is much (approximately 27%) more effective at anisotropic filtering than the Radeon RX 470 4GB. (explain)
+Texel RateThe Radeon RX 5500 XT is a lot (more or less 27%) more effective at AF than the Radeon RX 470 4GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison